Highway-Kebabbery/CONQUEST-LIMS/to-do-list.md

+Refactor to set collection names using constants in app/__init__.py Use those collection names when indexing the collections field in ES docs

 Will need to load some more data: Duplicate lots in various quantities to show off ability to pull aggregate data and find the most popular classifications/chemicals
 ES endpoints:
 * Fuzzy search for chemicals by name